Cheek (Malar) & Chin Augmentation

 WHERE YOUR SURGERY WILL BE PERFORMED

 Facial implant surgery is typically an outpatient procedure.
 Overnight hospital stay may be arranged based on associated medical conditions or combined surgical procedures being performed simultaneously with the implant surgery.
 Patient preference will be incorporated into this decision.
-The facilities we are privileged to operate from include Columbia Surgery Center (our private surgical suite)and William Beaumont Hospital of Troy where Dr. Schenden is chief of plastic surgery.
+The facilities we are privileged to operate from include Columbia Surgery Center (our private surgical suite)and William Beaumont Hospital of Troy, MI where Dr. Schenden is currently Chief of Plastic Surgery.
+Dr. Elswick is privileged to operate at William Beaumont Hospital Troy and Royal Oak as well as McLaren Macomb Hospital.

 TYPES OF ANESTHESIA